-A hash rate is a term used to describe the processing power of the Bitcoin network.
-The higher this rate is, the more people there are mining for this cryptocurrency.
+SIDENOTE The hash rate refers to the processing power of the Bitcoin network.
+The higher this rate is, the more people are mining for this cryptocurrency at a specific moment.

-As the Bitcoin market starts to rebound, a renewed focus is being put on the problems facing this industry.
+As the Bitcoin market starts to rebound, a renewed focus is being put on this industry’s problems.
 While market instability is a concern for some, the amount of power consumed by the Bitcoin network is a bit more troubling.

-Many economists and energy experts agree that the current energy usage trajectory that Bitcoin is on is not sustainable.
+With a current hash rate close to 300 million TH/s, it is estimated that Bitcoin consumes in a year more energy than Argentina does, emitting approximately 65 megatons of CO2 annually.
+Many economists and energy experts agree that the current energy usage trajectory Bitcoin is on is not sustainable.
 Every time you turn on the news, you see more stories about how global energy production needs to ramp down.

-Here are some of the things you need to know about Bitcoin energy usage and what can be done to fix the problems this usage may cause in the future.
+Here are some of the things you need to know about Bitcoin energy consumption and what can be done to fix the issues that may occur in the future.

 Why Does Bitcoin Need So Much Electricity?

 The answer to this question is both multi-faceted and complicated.
-Before we delve into the energy consumption problems Bitcoin faces, you need to understand more about the Bitcoin mining process.
+Before we dive into the energy consumption problems Bitcoin faces, you need to understand more about the Bitcoin mining process.

-In short, the process of Bitcoin mining involves generating new cryptocurrency while simultaneously updating and sharing the Bitcoin network’s shared transaction ledger.
+In short, Bitcoin mining involves generating new cryptocurrency while simultaneously updating and sharing the Bitcoin network’s transaction ledger.

 What Makes Assessing Bitcoin’s Electricity Usage Difficult?

-As you may have noticed, the definite numbers regarding exactly how much energy is used by the Bitcoin network and miners are a bit up in the air.
+As you may have noticed, the actual numbers regarding how much energy the Bitcoin network and miners use are a bit up in the air.

-Without a definite figure on how much energy is being used, many Bitcoin enthusiasts write this energy crisis off as nothing more than a scare tactic being used by traditional banking institutions.
-Tracking the exact amount of electricity is difficult for some of the following reasons.
+Without a definite figure on how much energy is being used, many Bitcoin enthusiasts consider this energy crisis as nothing more than a scare tactic used by traditional banking institutions.
+Tracking the exact amount of electricity is difficult for the following reasons.

 Bitcoin Mining Rigs Aren’t Being Tracked

 As time has gone by, more and more Bitcoin miners have developed customized computing devices to handle the work involved in the mining process.
-Since these customized rigs are hard to track, estimating just how much energy they are using is almost impossible.
+Since these customized rigs are hard to track, estimating how much energy they use is almost impossible.

-The number of servers actually mining for Bitcoin is essential information used to determine energy usage, but most newcomers to the world of Bitcoin mining aren’t using traditional servers, which is where the problems are occurring.
+The number of servers mining for Bitcoin is essential information used to determine energy usage.
+Still, most newcomers are not using traditional servers, which is where the problems occur.

 Rapid Changes in the Bitcoin Mining World

-Most people fail to realize that the world of cryptocurrency changes much faster than most normal IT infrastructures.
+Most people need to realize that the world of cryptocurrency changes much faster than other industries.

-When Bitcoin servers are undergoing drastic changes, it can cause instability in the market.
-The rise and fall of Bitcoin’s value determine just how much electricity is used to mine it.
+When Bitcoin servers undergo drastic changes, it can cause instability in the market.
+The rise and fall of Bitcoin’s value determine how much electricity is used in the network.

 This market volatility is what has many on edge about the future value of Bitcoin.
-If the prices were to rise substantially in a short period of time, the amount of energy used by Bitcoin miners can overwhelm the existing power grids in the United States and other countries.
+If the prices were to rise substantially in a short period, the amount of energy used by Bitcoin miners could overwhelm the existing power grids in the United States and other countries.